-19C.1 To assist the court in the preparation of the case for trial, parties must consider, with their experts, at an early stage, whether there is likely to be any useful purpose in holding an experts' discussion and, if so, when.
+- 19C.1 To assist the court in the preparation of the case for trial, parties must consider, with their experts, at an early stage, whether there is likely to be any useful purpose in holding an experts' discussion and, if so, when.
 Under CrimPR 19.6 such pre-trial discussions are not compulsory unless directed by the court.
-However, such a direction

-- 19C.2 The purpose of discussions between experts is to agree and narrow issues and in particular to identify: - (a) the extent of the agreement between them; - (b) the points of and short reasons for any disagreement; - (c) action, if any, which may be taken to resolve any outstanding points of disagreement; and - (d) any further material issues not raised and the extent to which these issues are agreed. - 19C.3 Where the experts are to meet, that meeting conveniently may be conducted by telephone conference or live link; and experts' meetings always should be conducted by those means where that will avoid unnecessary delay and expense. - 19C.4 Where the experts are to meet, the parties must discuss and if possible agree whether an agenda is necessary, and if so attempt to agree one that helps the experts to focus on the issues which need to be discussed.
+However, such a direction is listed in the magistrates' courts Preparation for Effective Trial form and in the Crown Court Plea and Trial Preparation Hearing form as one to be given by default, and therefore the court can be expected to give such a direction in every case unless persuaded otherwise.
+Those standard directions include a timetable to which the parties must adhere unless it is varied. - 19C.2 The purpose of discussions between experts is to agree and narrow issues and in particular to identify: - (a) the extent of the agreement between them; - (b) the points of and short reasons for any disagreement; - (c) action, if any, which may be taken to resolve any outstanding points of disagreement; and - (d) any further material issues not raised and the extent to which these issues are agreed. - 19C.3 Where the experts are to meet, that meeting conveniently may be conducted by telephone conference or live link; and experts' meetings always should be conducted by those means where that will avoid unnecessary delay and expense. - 19C.4 Where the experts are to meet, the parties must discuss and if possible agree whether an agenda is necessary, and if so attempt to agree one that helps the experts to focus on the issues which need to be discussed.
 The agenda must not be in the form of leading questions or hostile in tone.
 The experts may not be required to avoid reaching agreement, or to defer reaching agreement, on any matter within the experts' competence. - 19C.5 If the legal representatives do attend: - (a) they should not normally intervene in the discussion, except to answer questions put to them by the experts or to advise on the law; and - (b) the experts may if they so wish hold part of their discussions in the absence of the legal representatives. - 19C.6 A statement must be prepared by the experts dealing with paragraphs 19C.2(a) (d) above.
 Individual copies of the statements must be signed or otherwise authenticated by the experts, in manuscript or by electronic means, at the conclusion of the discussion, or as soon thereafter as practicable, and in any event within 5 business days.
-Copies of the statements must be provided to the parties no later than 10 business days after signing. - 19C.7 Experts must give their own opinions to assist the court and do not require the authority of the parties to sign a joint statement.
+Copies of the statements must be provided to the parties no later than 10 business days after signing.

+19C.7 Experts must give their own opinions to assist the court and do not require the authority of the parties to sign a joint statement.
 The joint statement should include a brief re-statement that the experts recognise their duties, which should be in the following terms, or in terms substantially the same as these: